Minnesota Long Term Care Insurance Partnership Cost and Companies

 We’ve specialized in Long Term Care planning solutions since 1990.
 We’ll give you professional, unbiased advice to help you determine if Long Term Care Insurance is right for your situation.
 And there is no need to have an insurance agent come to your home.
 When you request information, we shop all the major long term care insurance companies in Minnesota and give you:

 - Price comparisons customized for your specific needs from respected companies like Genworth Financial, LifeSecure, Transamerica, Mutual of Omaha, Lincoln Financial and others.
+We also provide detailed comparisons to the AARP LTC insurance offering.

 - Benefit comparisons of each company’s policy.
 This side-by-side comparison will cover both the similarities and differences of each plan.